khw11044/khw11044.github.io/_posts/blog/papers/pose/2021-06-05-LearnableTriangulation.md

 For each timestamp the frames are processed independently (i.e. without using temporal information), thus we omit the index $$t$$ for clarity.

 For each frame, we crop the images using the bounding boxes either estimated by available off-the-shelf 2D human detectors or from ground truth (if provided).
-Then we feed the cropped images Ic into a deep convolutional neural network backbone based on the "simple baselines" architecture [21].
+Then we feed the cropped images $$I_c$$ into a deep convolutional neural network backbone based on the "simple baselines" architecture [21].

 The convolutional neural network backbone with learnable weights $$\theta$$ consists of a ResNet-152 network (output denoted by $$g_{\theta}$$), followed by a series of transposed convolutions that produce intermediate heatmaps (the output denoted by $$f_{\theta}$$) and a $$1 \times 1$$ - kernel convolutional neural network that transforms the intermediate heatmaps to interpretable joint heatmaps (output denoted by $$h_{\theta}$$; the number of output channels is equal to the number of joints $$J$$).
 In the two following sections we describe two different methods to infer joints’ 3D coordinates by aggregating information from multiple views.